trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > It is recommended to run TLS 1.1/1.2/1.3 and fully disable SSLv2, SSLv3 and TLS 1.0 that have protocol weaknesses.
+  > It is recommended to run TLS 1.2/1.3 and fully disable SSLv2, SSLv3, TLS 1.0 and TLS 1.1 that have protocol weaknesses and uses older cipher suites (do not provide any modern ciper modes).

+  > TLS 1.0 and TLS 1.1 must not be used (see [Deprecating TLSv1.0 and TLSv1.1](https://tools.ietf.org/id/draft-moriarty-tls-oldversions-diediedie-00.html)) and were superceded by TLS 1.2, which has now itself been superceded by TLS 1.3.
+They are also actively being deprecated in accordance with guidance from government agencies (e.g. NIST SP 80052r2) and industry consortia such as the Payment Card Industry Association (PCI) [PCI-TLS1].

-  > TLS 1.1 and 1.2 are both without security issues - but only TLS 1.2 and TLS 1.3 provides modern cryptographic algorithms.
+  > TLS 1.2 and TLS 1.3 are both without security issues.
+Only these versions provides modern cryptographic algorithms.
 TLS 1.3 is a new TLS version that will power a faster and more secure web for the next few years.
 TLS 1.0 and TLS 1.1 protocols will be removed from browsers at the beginning of 2020.

   > TLS 1.2 does require careful configuration to ensure obsolete cipher suites with identified vulnerabilities are not used in conjunction with it.
 TLS 1.3 removes the need to make these decisions.
 TLS 1.3 version also improves TLS 1.2 security, privace and performance issues.

   > Before enabling specific protocol version, you should check which ciphers are supported by the protocol.
-So if you turn on TLS 1.1, TLS 1.2 and TLS 1.3 both remember about [the correct (and strong)](#beginner-use-only-strong-ciphers) ciphers to handle them.
+So if you turn on TLS 1.2 and TLS 1.3 both remember about [the correct (and strong)](#beginner-use-only-strong-ciphers) ciphers to handle them.
 Otherwise, they will not be anyway works without supported ciphers (no TLS handshake will succeed).

+  > I think the best way to deploy secure configuration is: enable TLS 1.2 without any CBC Ciphers (is safe enough) only TLS 1.3 is safer because of its handling improvement and the exclusion of everything that went obsolete since TLS 1.2 came up.

   > If you told NGINX to use TLS 1.3, it will use TLS 1.3 only where is available.
 NGINX supports TLS 1.3 since version 1.13.0 (released in April 2017), when built against OpenSSL 1.1.1 or more.